ashleychontos/pySYD/docs/quickstart.rst

 .. warning::

     It is **critical** that the input data are in the proper units in order for ``pySYD`` to work properly and provide reliable results.
-If you are unsure about any of the units, we recommend that you provide the light curve (in days) and then let us compute the power spectrum for you!
+If you are unsure about any of your units, we recommend that you use *only* the light curve (in days) as input.
+In this case, the software will compute and normalize the power spectrum for you!
 For more information about formatting and input data, please visit :ref:`this page <library-input>`.

 -----